nokia-community/srv6_isis/README.md

+# Nokia Lab for SRv6
-# This is a Nokia Lab for Segment Routing
+This is a Nokia Lab for SRv6 interworking with RSVP for Epipe services

 ![](Topology.png)

-# Getting Started
+## Getting Started

 Topology file is included in this repo.

 ```
-containerlab deploy -t cox-sros.topology.clab.yml
+sudo containerlab deploy -t srv6.topo.clab.yml
 ```

 Make sure you have updated/uploaded Nokia SROS License File in the location as mentioned in the license section of the topology file.

-## Detailed Topology
+## Physical Topology

 ![](detailed_topology.png)